Ding777/Lightweight-project-for-training-a-UNet-style-beamformer-for-speech-separation/README.md

 Lightweight project for training a simple time-only UNet-style beamformer.
 Key features:
-- Manual conditioning features (ILD/IPD/etc).
+- Manual conditioning features (ILD/IPD/etc) and learned features.
 - Dataset trims STFT frames so frames % (2**depth) == 0 (prevents decoder mismatches).
 - Model downsamples/upsamples only in time (frequency preserved).
 - No internal shape padding/cropping in the model — dataset is authoritative.